 To further deal with the live “feel,” some IEM manufacturers have incorporated optional ambient noise features.
 The simplest feature involves drilling tiny holes into the IEMs to allow ambient noise to enter your ears.
 The manufacturer usually provides a tiny rubber plug to block the ambient port when it isn’t needed, but really, bringing in the outside room like this defeats the hearing protection feature of your IEM.
 And expect to misplace those little rubber plugs.

-The Sensaphonics 3D Active Ambient system goes one step further by incorporating ambience features into both their custom IEMs and associated features in the matched wireless PMS.
-Mics on the IEMs capture the sound around you, and a switch on the bodybpack enables you to select instantly between two different modes of operation: Performance mode lets you dial in the amount of ambient sound, while flipping a switch to Full Ambient mode changes the behavior of the IEMs so that the onboard mics deliver audio at unity gain (natural volume) and the level of the IEM mix is reduced so that the priority is on hearing your band mates, crew, the audience, etc.
+The Sensaphonics 3D Active Ambient system goes one step further by incorporating ambiance features into both their custom IEMs and associated features in the matched wireless PMS.
+Mics on the IEMs capture the sound around you, and a switch on the bodypack enables you to select instantly between two different modes of operation: Performance mode lets you dial in the amount of ambient sound, while flipping a switch to Full Ambient mode changes the behavior of the IEMs so that the onboard mics deliver audio at unity gain (natural volume) and the level of the IEM mix is reduced so that the priority is on hearing your bandmates, crew, the audience, etc.

 The Sensaphonics 3D Ambient system provides an

-integrated approach to dialing in some room ambience.
+integrated approach to dialing in some room ambiance.